abenzbiria/odoo-openupgrade-wizard/README.md

 odoo-openupgrade-wizard get-code
 ```

-This command will simply get all the Odoo code required to run all the steps for your migration.
+This command will simply get all the Odoo code required to run all the steps for your migration with the ``gitaggregate`` tools.

 The code is defined in the ``repos.yml`` of each sub folders.

+**Note**

-Note : This step could take a big while !
+* This step could take a big while !

 **Optional arguments**